 Rev. Markus Wilhelm – Glory Lutheran Church, Sherwood Park – Rev. Wilhelm attended Camrose Lutheran College, has studied in Germany and served Lutheran congregations in British Columbia and in Calgary, Edmonton, and Sherwood Park, Alberta.

-Daniel Sims, Ph.D. – Augustana Faculty (History) – A member of the Tsay Keh Dene First Nation, Prof. Sims currently teaches History and Indigenous Studies at Augustana.
+Daniel Sims, Ph.D. – Augustana Faculty (History) – A member of the Tsay Keh Dene First Nation, Dr. Sims currently teaches History and Indigenous Studies at Augustana.
 Prior to joining the faculty at Augustana, he taught sessionally at the University’s North Campus in History and Native Studies.
 His research primarily focuses on native-newcomer relations in Western Canada, with a particular emphasis on the law, environment, and economy.
-Prof. Sims received his B.A. from Concordia University of Edmonton, and in Fall 2017 he will complete his Ph.D. in History at the University of Alberta.
+Dr. Sims received his B.A. from Concordia University of Edmonton, and M.A. and Ph.D. from the University of Alberta.

 Gail Stolee is a graduate of the University of Alberta in Arts, Education and Library Science.
 She worked for the Edmonton Public School Board, Camrose Lutheran College where she was also a member of the Board of Regents, and Augustana University College.
 Her community involvements include Rotary, Sahakarini (a local international development NGO), the Nordlys Film and Arts Festival, and Messiah Lutheran Church.
 Gail has been an active participant in the programs of the Chester Ronning Centre since its inception.
 She has a strong commitment to lifelong learning and service, and to making the best research and thinking accessible to the general public.
 She also especially loves being a grandma, travelling, and reading.